programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 The `thresh` parameter within the `df.dropna()` function allows you to specify either a given amount or a percentage of rows that meet your criteria, in this case 0.25 or 25%.
 By specifying `how='all'`, you are indicating you wish to drop the entire column.
 In addition, as stated previously, `axis=1` informs the program that we specifically are looking at columns.

 By using the `.shape` function, this time adding `print(menu.shape)` in your Python file, the result of `(17545, 9)` is returned and we are able to see that only 9 columns remain.
-To check which columns remain, simply run `print(menu.columns)` to see
+To check which columns remain, simply add `print(menu.columns)` to your file and run it with `python nypl-menu.py` to see

 ```
 Index(['id', 'sponsor', 'event', 'venue', 'place', 'date', 'location',